 In recent years, the gas market in Brazil has grown overall at an annual rate of [10-15]%, with growth in consumption in the Northeastern region outpacing the national average.
-As a result of the fundamental energy policy shifts mentioned above and the continued expansion of pipeline infrastructure and gas distribution networks, natural gas demand is expected to increase from current levels of 12.6 MMcmd to over 70 MMcmd in 2005, representing a CAGR of over 33%.
+As a result of the fundamental energy policy shifts mentioned in Section I and the continued expansion of pipeline infrastructure and gas distribution networks, natural gas demand is expected to increase from current levels of 12.6 MMcmd to over 70 MMcmd in 2005, representing a CAGR of over 33%.
+[These figures do not fully take into account the increased demand estimates, which will result from the Emergency Generation Program.]

-The State of Rio de Janeiro, with a population of 13.7 million, has one of the most developed natural gas markets in Brazil.
-Rio de Janeiro’s current natural gas sales of approximately 3.6 MMcmd represent around 13% of its total energy mix.
-This percentage is expected to increase as additional industrial, residential and commercial customers are connected to the network.
-In particular, as more gas becomes available, a significant number of new power generation facilities are expected to locate in Rio de Janeiro to take advantage the availability of low-cost and flexible gas, and The minimal transmission charges required to deliver power to other markets in Southeastern Brazil resulting from Rio de Janeiro’s current status as a substantial net importer of electricity.
-With the reversal of the flow in the high voltage power transmission lines, Rio de Janeiro can become a major exporter of thermal power to other states, and a significant “gas-by-wire” producer.
+The State of CEG-Rio de Janeiro, with a population of 13.7 million, has one of Brazil’s most developed natural gas markets.
+CEG-Rio de Janeiro’s current natural gas sales of approximately 3.5 MMcmd represent around 13% of its total energy mix.
+This percentage is expected to increase as additional industrial, residential and commercial customers connect to the network.
+In particular, as more gas becomes available, a significant number of new power generation facilities are expected to locate in CEG-Rio de Janeiro to take advantage the availability of low-cost and flexible gas.
+The minimal transmission charges required to deliver power to other markets in Southeastern Brazil resulting from CEG-Rio de Janeiro’s current status as a substantial net importer of electricity should encourage the additional development of power generation facilities there.
+With the reversal of the flow in the high voltage power transmission lines, CEG-Rio de Janeiro can become a major exporter of thermal power to other states, and a significant “gas-by-wire” producer.

-Bahiá, with a population of approximately 13 million, has a significant gas pipeline infrastructure.
+Bahiá, with a population of approximately 13 million, has significant gas pipeline infrastructure.
 Discovery of oil and gas reserves in Bahía and the development of the Camaçarí petrochemicals complex created significant demand for natural gas in the State.
-Currently, natural gas demand in Bahiá is 2.2 MMcmd, making it the third largest natural gas market in Brazil after Rio de Janeiro and São Paulo.
+Currently, natural gas demand in Bahiá is approximately 2.2 MMcmd, making it the third largest natural gas market in Brazil after CEG-Rio de Janeiro and São Paulo.
 Demand in Bahía is, however, still limited to a small number of large industrial consumers.
-As the availability of gas increases, additional opportunities across all customer segments are expected to arise for the development of a major gas market in the State.
+As the availability of gas increases, additional opportunities across all customer segments are expected to give rise to the development of a major gas market in the State.

-Pernambuco has a population of 7.5 million and current gas demand of 558 Mcmd.
-Pernambuco is considering importing LNG to meet potential demand requirements, which include plans for significant power generation capacity.
+Pernambuco has a population of about 7.5 million and current gas demand of 558 Mcmd.
+Pernambuco is considering importing LNG to meet potential demand requirements, which include plans for significant additional power generation capacity.

-Alagóas (population 2.8 million) and Sergipe (population 1.7 million) have significant gas reserves, and Paraíba (population of 3.4 million) has smaller markets but offers development opportunities for small to medium size gas-fired power plants.
+Alagóas (population 2.8 million) and Sergipe (population 1.7 million) have significant gas reserves, and Paraíba (population 3.4 million) has smaller markets but offer development opportunities for small to medium size gas-fired power plants.

-The Northeast region of Brazil is experiencing very high rates of growth in demand for electricity and there is limited scope for the development of new hydroelectric capacity in the region.
-Substantially all electricity demand growth in the Northeast will therefore likely be met by thermal generation capacity.
+Northeastern Brazil is experiencing very high rates of growth in demand for electricity, and there is limited scope for the development of new hydroelectric capacity in the region.
+Substantially all electricity demand growth in the Northeast will likely be met by thermal generation capacity.